I’m not going to lie, Sunday night I had what can only be described as a little bit of a breakdown with postnatal

 So the following days from that Tuesday we had our ups and downs.
 Eventually, as they always do, things got to a breaking point where it had to be talked about.
 So we argued.
 As she put it, I just wasn’t there all week.
 I was distant, I didn’t care, and at times, I just didn’t want to be there.
 Eventually, after a few words were said that I didn’t like, I can’t remember what, things got too much and I had a breakdown.
 I’m not afraid to admit that I cried to the point of being breathless.
 It was something that build inside me for five days, and when it finally arrived, it hit me with an unbearable amount of force.

 But that depressive breakdown was a good thing.
 The very next day I was back to normal.
 Back to feeling like I cared and loved Isabelle.
 As of this writing, I’m looking forward to being the one to look after her when Rachel returns to work.
 I want to be there for her, and I want to spend time with her.

 Can I say that I won’t lapse back into that state where I don’t love her again?
 No, I can’t.
 I know there’s a good chance that I will.
 I’m probably going to struggle with this for a long time.
 The more Isabelle grows, the more my love grows too.
 It might be taking a heck of a lot longer than it does for most, and it may never get to a point where I want it to be, but it’s growing, and that’s all I can ask for.

 Thank you for reading this.
-I’m not sure why I wrote about this other than I often convey myself better via the written word than the spoken.
+I’m not exactly sure why I wrote about this other than I often convey myself better via the written word than the spoken.
 I understand that this blog is a source of catharsism for me, and talking about something like this is only going to help.
 Talking about something like a breakdown with depression helps normalise it.
 I know I’m not the only person who has a breakdown from time to time.
 It’s ok.
 We don’t have to be fine every single day.
 But we should talk about it.
 Writing this has helped me, and hopefully it can help others to do the same.